apache/camel-website/content/blog/2022/08/camel-karavan-3.18.1/index.md

 ![theme](./karavan-deploy.gif)

 ## Kubernetes integration
-KStarting from 3.18 Camel supports placeholders for secrets and configMaps Karavan supports them as well.
+Starting from 3.18 Camel supports placeholders for secrets and configMaps Karavan supports them as well.
 In addition Karavan provides selectors for ConfigMaps, Secrets and Services retrieved from Kubernetes.

 ![theme](./karavan-kube-resourses.gif)